puppetlabs/puppet-docs/source/pe/3.7/trouble_windows.markdown

 * "`Service 'Puppet Agent' (puppet) failed to start.
 Verify that you have sufficient privileges to start system services.`"

-    This can occur when installing puppet on a UAC system from a non-elevated account.
+    This can occur when installing Puppet on a UAC system from a non-elevated account.
 Although the installer displays the UAC prompt to install puppet, it does not elevate when trying to start the service.
 Make sure to run from an elevated `cmd.exe` process when installing the MSI.

 * "`Cannot run on Microsoft Windows without the sys-admin, win32-process, win32-dir, win32-service and win32-taskscheduler gems.`"